Chipotle for Diabetics: A Love-Hate Relationship

 I love Chipotle.
 I love the smell of the grilled chicken and steak, the fresh vegetables, and the zesty salsas.
 I love the fact that I can create a meal that is both delicious and satisfying.

-But as a diabetic, I also have a love-hate relationship with Chipotle.
+But as a diabetic, I also have a love-hate relationship with it.
 I know that I have to be careful about what I eat, and I can’t just indulge in whatever I want.
 But sometimes, it’s hard to resist the temptation.

 I remember the first time I went to Chipotle after I was diagnosed with diabetes.
 I was so excited to be able to eat out again, without having to worry about my blood sugar levels.
 But when I saw the menu, I was overwhelmed.
 There were so many options, and I didn’t know where to start.